Dyson V11 Torque Drive vs. Outsize

 However, the issue for both is the high cost.
 These vacuums are some of the most expensive options available.

-It is more costly than high-end upright vacuums with more suction.
+It is more expensive than high-end upright vacuums, but it offers more suction.

-I’ll help you by enumerating why you should go for the Outsize or Torque Drive.
+I’ll help you by enumerating the reasons you should go with the Outsize or Torque Drive.

 4 Reasons to Choose the Dyson V11 Outsize

-- Need to clean a bigger space: The larger dustbin, wider nozzle, and lengthier run time make the Outsize the better alternative for cleaning larger homes.
+1. Need to clean a bigger space: The larger dustbin, wider nozzle, and longer run time make the Outsize the better alternative for cleaning larger homes.
 Its bulkier frame is less of a concern on floors thanks to the responsive steering.

-- Cleans embedded dirt for extended periods: I tested how much embedded sand it picks up in the middle setting and got 100%.
+2. Cleans embedded dirt for extended periods: I tested how much embedded sand it picks up in the middle setting and achieved 100% effectiveness.
 Slightly better than the Torque Drive’s 99.97%.
-This setting runs a few minutes further at around 22 minutes.
+This setting runs approximately 22 minutes longer.

 4 Reasons to Choose the Dyson V11 Torque Drive